BoskoBobi/Hello-Banana/README.md

 # Hello-Banana
-Banana is a good fruit
+Banana is a good fruit.
-This program produces fruit
+                       This program produces fruit.